bb9rj/cbpt/README.md

 # About
-This is a simple script that pulls data from the Big Games API to track your clan battle points, note if it thinks you got a huge, and play a youtube video if you stop registering points.
+This is a simple script that pulls data from the Big Games API to track your clan battle points, it will note if it thinks you got a huge, and play a youtube video if you stop registering points.

 # Running the script